Features and Ease of Use

 |Recovery From cPanel?||Yes||Yes||Optional||Optional|

 I like the available storage and the number of databases supported on these plans, but I don’t like how you have to pay extra fees for certain features.
-For example, you have to pay for your SSL certificates on the lower-tier plans.
-If you want daily backups and the ability to recover your data from cPanel on the higher-tier plans, you’ll also have to pay a fee.
-I’d have thought that higher-tier plans would be all-inclusive with such features, but evidently not with this host.
-This seems like a petty way to extract extra cash on their part.
+For example, the lower-tier plans require you to pay for your SSL certificates.
+If you opt for the higher-tier plans and want daily backups and the ability to recover your data from cPanel, there’s an additional fee.
+I would have expected these features to be included in the higher-tier plans, but apparently, that’s not the case with this host.
+It feels like they’re trying to squeeze out some extra cash in a somewhat petty manner.

 Furthermore, these plans are slightly more expensive than standard shared hosting from other providers, and that’s before paying for the upgrade fees.
 However, if you pay for a year’s hosting in advance, you will get a free domain — sometimes even multiple free domains, if you’re going for their higher-tier plans.